 - Grilled strips of pitta bread, to serve

 - Take yogurt in a bowl and blend well.

-- Add black pepper powder, lemon myrtle and mix well.
+- Add black pepper powder, and lemon myrtle and mix well.

 - Serve the dip with grilled bread strips.